michellevit/Production-Planner/README.txt

   - docker build -t your_image_name .
 - If changes were made to the models.py file:
-  - Make sure the Docker container is running -Automated way:
+  - Make sure the Docker container is running
-    - Go to scripts/docker_scripts
+  - One-click:
-    - Run docker-migrate.bat
+    - Go to scripts/docker_scripts + run docker-migrate.bat (runs makemigrations + migrate)
-  - Manual way:
+  - Manually:
     - CD into the project's root directory
     - Run: docker exec -it production-planner-backend-1 python manage.py makemigrations
     - Run: docker exec -it production-planner-backend-1 python manage.py migrate